ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 ### Testing Talisman installed correctly

-We can verify that Talisman is installed into the `sample-flask-app` repository by viewing the `.git/hooks/` folder.
-Open up a terminal in your `sample-flask-app` repository and check with
+We can verify that Talisman is installed into the `as101-4-workshop` repository by viewing the `.git/hooks/` folder.
+Open up a terminal in your `as101-4-workshop` repository and check with

 ```bash
 ls -al .git/hooks/